Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 | Forms - Feedbdack adn Request                   | Correctly complete and send a feedback or request               | A code Insitute message page indicating to you that you have successfully sent a feedback or request | Works as expected |
 | Footer - Social media links                     | Click on social media links or icons                            | A new tab opens to the social media page                                                             | Works as expected |

+On the advice of my mentor, Lauren-Nicole, aria labels were added to all anchor tag.
+Also content between header & footer were wrapped in opening/closing set of main tags.

+Flexbox was employed upon the suggestion of my mentor during the first session of the project.
+This was to improve on responsivement and to reduce on the number of media queries to make all sections responsivie.

+The back to top button was also implemented as a suggestion by my mentor to improve on interaction and responsiveness.

 ## Validator and Testing

 - HTML: No errors were returned when passing through the official W3C validator.